MicrosoftDocs/globalization/globalization/internationalization/international-laws-and-standards.md

 ## Security

-[Security guidelines for international](security-guidelines.md) outlines things to consider at the intersection of internationalization and security.
-For information on security, see [Microsoft Security Engineering](https://www.microsoft.com/securityengineering).
+With the proliferation of support for languages, scripts, and glyphs, software internationalization has a direct impact on security.
+For example, you might consider validating user-supplied URLs to avoid IDN homograph attacks.
+To learn about the security engineering practices used at Microsoft to build and operate highly secure apps and services, please see [Microsoft Security Engineering](https://www.microsoft.com/securityengineering).

 ## Privacy and international law